 What makes bats so special?

-Did you know that the UK has 18 known species of bat and that they are a protected throughout Great Britain and Europe?
+The UK has 18 known species of bat and they are protected throughout Great Britain and Europe.
 The UK Wildlife and Countryside Act 1981 (as amended) and EU Conservation of Habitats and Species Regulations 2010 lists protected bats among other fauna and flora.
-It is, therefore, a criminal offense to harm or disturb bats or their habitat.
-Natural Englandand The Bat Conservation Trust provide support, guidance and licensing towards their protection.
+It is, therefore, a criminal offence to harm or disturb bats or their habitat.
+Natural England and The Bat Conservation Trust provide support, guidance and licensing towards their protection.

 National and local planning policy include guidance towards the protection and enhancement of all biodiversity.
 Town planners are required to consider any legally protected species as a material consideration when assessing development proposal that may harm a protected species or its habitat.

 How do I know if there are bats present in my building?

 Often our clients will say to us ‘we’ve never seen any bats – they aren’t using the building’ – the thing is, usually you can’t even tell.
 The Local Authority police this legislation through Planning Applications.
 The Local Authority Ecologist will look at the site and the surrounding area, using a list of criteria they will determine whether a presence survey will need to be undertaken prior to approval or even registration of the application.
 They use the following criteria to check for the likely presence of bats;

 - Buildings with gable ends

 - Traditional clay tile roofs

 Even if you are planning a new build, if the site has existing structures that you are planning to demolish, meeting any of the above criteria will mean that you will need a survey to report on the presence of bats.

 Do I need to engage professionals to help me?